aer0usa/aer0usa.github.io/nmc200questions.md

 The Law has *jurisdiction* over you as long as you live.
 However, in Yeshua, you died and are a New Creation.
-Therefore, we are under *New Jurisdiction*.
+Therefore, we are under *New Jurisdiction.*
 *“…new way of the Ruach, and not in the old way of the letter.”* - Romans 7:6

 **All Scripture Has Been Made Profitable By the New Covenant**